-While the Strip is typically the top destination for tourists in Las Vegas, you’ll want to spend at least one day in the area known as Downtown.
+While the Strip is typically the top destination for tourists in Las Vegas, you’ll want to spend at least one day Downtown.

 Located in the official city of Las Vegas, Downtown is a little looser and low key.
 It’s also synonymous with vintage Sin City style and history.
 So check out some of the best attractions in this exciting can’t-miss part of Las Vegas.